Justin Murphy (Australian rules footballer): Criminal convictions

 In 2008, Murphy was convicted of stealing a woman's purse as it lay unattended on the counter of a Williamstown bank.
 It was also reported that he failed to pay an ordered $400 donation to a Black Saturday bushfire appeal that was part of his penalty for the theft.

 In 2010, Murphy was arrested when police found two bags of crystal methamphetamine in his car.
 After initially telling police the drugs were his, in court his lawyer claimed he had been claiming to protect his wife.
-Murphy pleaded guilty to one charge of possession of a drug of dependence and was released without charge on a 12-month good behavior bond.
+Murphy pleaded guilty to one charge of possession of a drug of dependence and was released without charge on a 12-month good behaviour bond.
 His lawyer also made an unsuccessful bid to suppress the details of the charge.

 In 2017, Murphy was sentenced to 6 months in prison after pleading guilty to 28 charges, including unlawful assault, aggravated burglary and making threats to kill.
 The charges related to a series of attacks on his former partner, Jill Scott, one of which involved him holding her down and burning her finger with a blowtorch.
 As a result of her injuries, she had to have her finger amputated.
 Murphy blamed his actions on his addiction to the drugs meth and GHB.